undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 Known issues:
 - The skin stops loading data after too many manual refreshes.
 This has been an issue in the original skin as well.
+- The username needs to be set for each variant separately.
+Unfortunately, I don't see how I can resolve this.
+The original skin asked to input a username 3 times during editing in any variant.